Last updated on November 22nd, 2023 at 02:48 pm

 When it comes to Asian cuisine, there are different types and cooking techniques when it comes to noodles.
 In fact, even their meal presentation for such is always different.
 Aside from the delicious soups and hearty curries, there is one meal that you’ll have to try – the Thai noodles.

 In this post, we will be learning about Thai noodles and what makes them truly unique- from their origins to the cooking process, and we will discuss everything there is to know about this topic.
 Let’s get started!

 In Thailand, rice (ข้าว) is the staple element of foods as in many other Asian cultures.
 Therefore rice noodles (ก๋วยเตี๋ยว), as well as wheat noodles, are very common in main dishes.
-Fresh rice noodles are made from fermented rice, and they are usually served with spicy curries or salads.
-Other rice noodles, adapted from Chinese cuisine, consists of three types:
+Fresh rice noodles are made from fermented rice, and they are usually served with soup, spicy curries, or salads.
+Other rice noodles, adapted from Chinese cuisine, consist of three types:

 There is also a noodle type called wun sen (วุ้นเส้น), known as glass noodles in English.
 They are such thin noodles that they look transparent.
 If you are curious, they are made from mung bean flour.